theBoilingPoint/epfl-thesis_glint-nir/glint_reconstruction/README.md

         └── tests
 ```

 Note that to run the code, you need to have a GPU with CUDA support.
-The code is tested on a NVIDIA GeForce RTX 2080 Ti with CUDA 11.7.
+The code is tested on a NVIDIA GeForce RTX 2080 Ti with __CUDA 11.7__.
 Please also make sure to install the corresponding Pytorch version.

+This directory also contains a `requirements.txt` file as reference in case you are unsure which package version to use.
+You don't need to install all the packages in the file.

 ## How to Train
 ### Prepare the Dataset